Stanley Leonard

 Stanley Sprenger Leonard (born September 26, 1931) is a timpanist, composer and educator.
-He was Principal Timpanist for the Pittsburgh Symphony Orchestra from 1956-1994.
+He was principal timpanist for the Pittsburgh Symphony Orchestra from 1956 to 1994.
 As a solo artist, he premiered several major new works for solo timpani and orchestra with the Pittsburgh Symphony Orchestra.
-When William Steinberg retired as Music Director of the Pittsburgh Symphony the Pittsburgh Post Gazette of May 21, 1976 quoted Steinberg in an article as saying ".....Stanley Leonard, Pittsburgh's first timpanist.
+When William Steinberg retired as music director of the Pittsburgh Symphony the Pittsburgh Post Gazette of May 21, 1976 quoted Steinberg in an article as saying ".....Stanley Leonard, Pittsburgh's first timpanist.
 He is such a fabulous figure, the number one man in the orchestra.
 He is not just a tympanist, he is the embodiment of tympanum playing."
 In 2010, he was inducted into the Percussive Arts Society Hall of Fame.

 He has composed more than 206 pieces for percussion instruments.
 His compositions for percussion, voice, choral, piano, violin, and handbells are listed in "An Annotated Bibliography of Percussion Works by Stanley Leonard."
 He also wrote method books, including Pedal Technique for the Timpani.

-Leonard taught percussion at Carnegie Mellon University from 1958-1978, and then at Duquesne University from 1989-2001.
+Leonard taught percussion at Carnegie Mellon University from 1958 to 1978, and then at Duquesne University from 1989 to 2001.

 His music and recordings are cataloged and archived at the Sibley Music Library of the Eastman School of Music.
 (See External Links below).

+Stanley Leonard’s percussion oeuvre occupies a distinctive position within late 20th century and early 21st-century American percussion literature, shaped by his long tenure as principal timpanist of the Pittsburgh Symphony Orchestra and by a compositional philosophy rooted in orchestral practice rather than experimental percussion aesthetics.
+His works demonstrate a synthesis of instrumental idiom, structural clarity, and expressive intent, revealing a composer who approached percussion not as a novelty medium but as a fully capable vehicle for musical discourse.